The AI Gap Nobody's Talking About (And It's Costing You Millions)

 Do this: Design workflows where AI monitors project health, predicts delays, automatically reallocates resources, generates status reports, and triggers interventions before issues become crises.

 Notice the difference?
-It's not about having smarter tools—it's about having connected, orchestrated workflows that use AI to move work through your entire organization.
+It's not about having smarter tools—it's about having connected, orchestrated workflows that use AI to move work through your entire organisation.

 The Real Opportunity (And Why Now Matters)